Fibularis brevis: Function

 The fibularis brevis is the strongest abductor of the foot.
 Together with the fibularis longus and the tibialis posterior, it extends the foot downward away from the body at the ankle (plantar flexion).
 It opposes the tibialis anterior and the fibularis tertius, which pull the foot upward toward the body (dorsiflexion).
 The fibularis longus also tilts the sole of the foot away from the midline of the body (eversion).

 Together, the fibularis muscles help to steady the leg upon the foot, especially in standing on one leg.

 Clinical significance

 When the base of the fifth metatarsal is fractured, the fibularis brevis may pull on and displace the upper fragment (known as a Jones fracture).
 An inversion sprain of the foot may pull the tendon such that it avulses the tuberosity at the base of the fifth metatarsal.

+Fibularis brevis split tears are not uncommon a source of lateral ankle pain.
+These tears are easily diagnosed with MRI imaging and sometimes with ultrasound.
+The tendon itself can develop tendinopathy or the common peroneal sheath develop tenosynovitis.

 Nomenclature and etymology

-Terminologia Anatomica designates "fibularis" as the preferred word over "peroneus.".
+Terminologia Anatomica designates "fibularis" as the preferred word over "peroneus".

 The word "peroneus" comes from the Greek word "perone," meaning pin of a brooch or a buckle.
 In medical terminology, the word refers to being of or relating to the fibula or to the outer portion of the leg.